flashnoob/resume/README.md

 To be transparent, the LaTeX modules included in this project are largely ripped (all credit due) from here [here](https://www.sharelatex.com/templates/cv-or-resume?&nocdn=true "ShareLaTeX").

+### Travis CI

+Travis CI is a continuous integration service that can be found [here](https://travis-ci.org/ "Travis CI").
+I use Travix CI to automate the testing process and enforce a uniform set of tasks to be executed whenever a new commit is made on the project.